 - An original or a certified copy of a valid lease agreement, sublease agreement, accommodation agreement or an agreement with similar content.

-- If you provide a definite agreement, you must provide the original agreement together with a current annexe that extends it.
+- If you provide a definite agreement that is no longer valid, you must also provide a current annexe that extends it to the original agreement.

-- If you provide a sublease agreement closed between you and the tenants of the flat, you must also provide a lease agreement closed between the owners of the property and the tenants.
+- If you provide a sublease agreement closed between you and the tenants of the flat, you must also provide a lease agreement closed between the owners of the property and the tenants or other evidence of this link (e.g., the tenant’s authorization by the property owner to sublease the property).
 It is not necessary, however, to provide the owners’ consent to the closing of the sublease agreement.

 - If you provide a lease agreement in which you are not the tenants but you are stated in it as members of the tenant’s household, you do not need a separate owner’s consent to your accommodation in the given flat.

-- If you provide an agreement in which the tenant is your husband or your parent (in the case of minor children), you do not need any additional documents or confirmations of the husband’s, parent’s or owner’s consent.
+- If you provide an agreement in which the tenant is your husband or your parent (in the case of minors under 15 years of age), you do not need any additional documents or confirmations of the husband’s, parent’s or owner’s consent.

 - If you rent the property jointly with other tenants, you do not need the other tenants’ consent.

 - An owner’s or flat’s authorised user’s written consent must bear a certified signature unless it is signed before an employee of the Department of Asylum and Migration Policy of the Ministry of the Interior.